Schiermonnikoog: History

 After the German surrender, the Germans on the island failed to accept the surrender, but the Canadian forces responsible for the sector that included the island did not attack them to force their surrender.
 After several weeks of negotiations the German commander did agree to respect the surrender and the German soldiers were evacuated to Wilhelmshaven in Germany.
 On 11 June 1945 the island became the last part of the Netherlands to be liberated from Axis occupation by the Allies.

 After the War, the Dutch government confiscated Schiermonnikoog from Bernstorff on the grounds that he was German and owned the island during the war, making it 'enemy property'.
 In 1949 the island became an independent municipality and part of the Province of Friesland.
 Bernstorff died in 1987 and is buried on Schiermonnikoog in the graveyard of its Reformed Church.

-In 2006 the eastern border of the island was moved eastward, into the former territory of the municipality of Eemsmond in the province of Groningen, so that the municipal government of Schiermonnikoog would have the ability to respond from its own territory in the event of a calamity or disaster.
+In 2006, the eastern border of the island was moved eastward, into the former territory of the municipality of Eemsmond in the province of Groningen, so that the municipal government of Schiermonnikoog would have the ability to respond from its own territory in the event of a calamity or disaster.

+Demographics

+As demonstrated in the table below, the greatest age group of Schiermonnikoog are seniors (aged 65+).